 Division of Cardiovascular Medicine

 The Cardiology Fellowship program at Texas Tech University Health Sciences Center El Paso was accredited in 2011 and recruited our first two fellows in 2012.
-The goal is to train and retain physicians to practice in the surrounding, under-served U.S. Mexican border area.
+The goal is to train and retain physicians to practice in the underserved U.S.-Mexico border area.

-The Division of Cardiology currently has a total of 6-cardiology fellows recruited from the top medical schools in the Country.
-The program aims to produce clinical cardiologists trained to care for patients with skills and compassion to serve as consultants and colleagues with other health care providers.
-They are trained to be excellent clinical cardiologists, with focus on exposure to invasive, non-invasive, evidence based medicine, and quality improvement initiatives.
-We have outstanding clinical and research training in Cardiovascular Disease
+The Division of Cardiology currently has a total of six cardiology fellows recruited from top medical schools and residency programs.
+The program aims to train clinical cardiologists to care for patients with skills and compassion to serve as consultants and colleagues with other health care providers.
+They are trained to be excellent clinicians with a focus on exposure to invasive and noninvasive evidence-based medicine, and quality improvement initiatives.
+We have outstanding clinical and research training in cardiovascular disease.

-We have developed an excellent partnership with the cardiac surgery group at our primary teaching site and has produced an increase in both volume, and quality outcomes of surgical cases.
+We have developed an excellent partnership with the cardiac surgery group at our primary teaching site, which has produced an increase in both volume and quality outcomes of surgical/structural cases.